riboflavin/test-framer-sync/compare/firefliesai-vs-granola.md

 Fireflies.ai suits teams that need cross-platform compatibility and broader integration with business tools.
 Its bot-based approach works well for organizations with strict compliance requirements or those needing to capture meetings across varied environments without relying on individual devices.

 Granola fits privacy-conscious Mac users who prefer local processing and a distraction-free experience during meetings.
 Its offline functionality and minimalist interface make it ideal for individual professionals who value simplicity and discreet note-taking, though they'll need to accept limited integrations and platform support.

+## Fireflies.ai vs Granola: What do users say?

+User reviews of Fireflies.ai highlight its ease of use and time-saving capabilities, with many praising its accurate transcription quality even in languages like Dutch.
+The AI assistant joins meetings across platforms like Zoom and Teams, delivering summaries and action items within minutes after calls.
+While users appreciate the mobile app and integrations with project management tools, some desire more nuanced summaries and note that transcription accuracy can dip with heavy accents or technical jargon.
+The free tier offers limited features, with paid plans starting at around $10/user/month.

+Granola, an AI notepad for Mac, receives praise for its "set and forget" note-taking that allows users to focus on conversations.
+The clean interface reminds users of Apple Notes, and the app produces well-organized summaries that can be tailored via templates.
+Since it runs locally on your computer without requiring a bot in meetings, users appreciate its discreet operation.
+Limitations include Mac-only availability (Windows support is frequently requested), no mobile app yet, and potential issues when audio isn't played through the system.
+Pricing starts with a 25-meeting free trial, followed by plans beginning at $18/month for individuals.

+For more information, check out [Fireflies AI review on Reddit](https://www.reddit.com/r/AIToolTesting/comments/1g55mmv/fireflies_ai_review_the_good_the_bad_and_the/), [The Business Dive's Fireflies AI review](https://thebusinessdive.com/fireflies-ai-review), and comparisons like [Otter.ai vs. Fireflies.ai on Reddit](https://www.reddit.com/r/ChatGPT/comments/16h6ybm/otterai_vs_firefliesai/).

+## FAQs
+• Would Fireflies.ai work for in-person meetings?
+What about Granola?
+Fireflies.ai works for in-person meetings through its mobile app, which can record in-person meetings and voice notes.
+Granola partially supports in-person meetings as the Mac app can capture in-room audio locally, but it has no mobile app yet (Android/iOS are "coming soon").

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Fireflies.ai requires a bot participant ("Fred") that joins meetings to record, transcribe, and summarize discussions across platforms like Zoom, Teams, etc. Granola does not require a meeting bot - it runs on your computer and listens to meetings directly without needing a bot in the call.

+• What do users say about the quality of transcriptions?
+For Fireflies.ai, users report good transcription quality, even in other languages like Dutch.
+However, some note that transcription accuracy can decrease with heavy accents or technical jargon, with reviewers mentioning misidentified speakers or missed slang.
+For Granola, there's no specific mention about transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.